Ex situ conservation: Tissue culture (storage and propagation)

 Somatic tissue can be stored in vitro for short periods of time.
 This is done in a light and temperature controlled environment that regulates the growth of cells.
 As an ex situ conservation technique tissue culture is primary used for clonal propagation of vegetative tissue or immature seeds.
 This allows for the proliferation of clonal plants from a relatively small amount of parent tissue.

 Techniques for animals

 Endangered animal species and breeds are preserved using similar techniques.
 Animal species can be preserved in genebanks, which consist of cryogenic facilities used to store living sperm, eggs, or embryos.
 For example, the Zoological Society of San Diego has established a "frozen zoo" to store such samples using cryopreservation techniques from more than 355 species, including mammals, reptiles, and birds.

 A potential technique for aiding in reproduction of endangered species is interspecific pregnancy, implanting embryos of an endangered species into the womb of a female of a related species, carrying it to term.
 It has been carried out for the Spanish ibex.

+Another promising technique is isochoric vitrification, where a zygote or mature animal is frozen in vitrification solution and, when slowly thawed using a laser, produces viable organisms.